 From 2008 to 2016, 35 states cut crime while simultaneously cutting their incarceration rate!
 That’s amazing news, and it also proves what reformers and researchers have been saying for years: putting people behind bars for low-level, nonviolent offenses does not make us safer.
-But if we want to truly transform this broken system, then we need to focus on a group of people you may not know much about: prosecutors.
+Defunding the police will make a difference, but if we want to truly transform this broken system, then we need to focus on a group of people you may not know much about: prosecutors.

 Racial Bias Is Baked In

 Even though our overall prison population has begun to decline, the numbers remain disturbing.
 We have only 5% of the world’s population, but 25% of the world’s prison population.
 Not only that, racial bias clearly plays a huge role in who we lock up: people of color make up 60% of our prison population but only 30% of our overall population.

 We didn’t become a nation of prisoners by accident.
 And we all need to recognize what’s behind the targeting of Black and Latinx people and their communities by police and prosecutors: systemic racism.

 - Black people are 75% more likely than white people to be charged with a crime that includes a mandatory minimum sentence.

 - Black men routinely receive longer jail sentences than white men for the same crimes.

 - Black men are six times as likely to be incarcerated as white men; Latinos are almost three times as likely.